Haiku: Blyth

 R. H. Blyth was an Englishman who lived in Japan.
 He produced a series of works on Zen, haiku, senryū, and on other forms of Japanese and Asian literature.
 In 1949, with the publication in Japan of the first volume of Haiku, the four-volume work by Blyth, haiku were introduced to the post-war English-speaking world.
 This four-volume series (1949–52) described haiku from the pre-modern period up to and including Shiki.
 Blyth's History of Haiku (1964) in two volumes is regarded as a classical study of haiku.
 Today Blyth is best known as a major interpreter of haiku to English speakers.
 His works have stimulated the writing of haiku in English.

 Shimoi

-The Japanese-Neapolitan translator and poet Harukichi Shimoi introduced haiku to Italy in the 1920s, through his work with the magazine Sakura as well as his close personal relationships within the Italian literati.
-Two notable influences are the haikus of his close friend Gabriele d'Annunzio, and to a lesser extent, those of Ezra Pound, to whom he was introduced in the early 1930s An early example of his work appears in the 1919 novella La guerra italiana vista da un giapponese, which features a haiku by the Japanese feminist poet Yosano Akiko:
+The Japanese-Italian translator and poet Harukichi Shimoi introduced haiku to Italy in the 1920s, through his work with the magazine Sakura as well as his close personal relationships within the Italian literati.
+Two notable influences are the haiku of his close friend Gabriele d'Annunzio, and to a lesser extent, those of Ezra Pound, to whom he was introduced in the early 1930s.
+An early example of his work appears in the 1919 novella La guerra italiana vista da un giapponese, which features a haiku by the Japanese feminist poet Yosano Akiko: